-Join Peggy Fisher for an in-depth discussion in this video Solution: Hospital stay, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Hospital stay, part of Learning Java.

 - Downloading and exploring NetBeans